TryCatchHCF/Cloakify/README.md

 So transform that data into something they're <b>not</b> looking for:
 <img src=https://github.com/TryCatchHCF/Cloakify/blob/master/screenshots/cloakedExample.png></img>

+#Tutorial
+See my DEF CON 24 slides (included in project) from Crypto & Privacy Village workshop and DemoLabs session.
+Complete tutorial on what Cloakify can do, specific use cases, and more.

 # Description
 Python scripts to cloak / uncloak any file type using list-based ciphers (text-based steganography).
 Allows you to transfer data across a secure